well-typed/hs-bindgen/manual/LowLevel/Usage/05-ParsingSelectingAndProgramSlicing.md

 the select predicate dictates which declarations `hs-bindgen` generates bindings for.

-Example 1: Assume program slicing is enabled.
+Example: Assume program slicing is enabled.
 All of the following scenarios are different:

 - Parse `library/*.h`, select `library/main.h`.